 Vacancy: Research Officer at the Children's Institute

-This is a full-time, 12-month contract position, with the possibility of extension.
+This is a full-time, 24-month contract position, with the possibility of extension.

-- A suitable Master’s degree in social work, psychology, public health, anthropology or related disciplines
+- A suitable Master’s degree in public health, psychology, social work, anthropology or related disciplines

-- At least two years of relevant research experience, including experience in fieldwork co-ordination
+- At least three years of relevant research experience, including experience in fieldwork co-ordination

 - Data management and analytical skills